powlpy/const_fn_assert/README.md

 }
 ```

-With this example, this function below panic when running :
+The function below panic when running :
 ```rust
 fn fail() {
     let _var = my_const_fn(6); //thread 'main' panicked at 'index out of bounds: the len is 1 but the index is 1'